 There may be a regional association of grantmakers in your part of the country that has information on starting a foundation.
-See the Forum of Regional Associations of Grantmakers' web site to look for such an association in your area.
+See the United Philanthropy Forum website to look for such an association in your area.

 The following membership organizations also provide services and information to grantmaking foundations:

 You may also want to explore alternatives to starting your own foundation.
 For example, many community foundations help individuals set up donor-advised funds to support charitable causes.
 A donor-advised fund allows the individual to recommend which charitable organizations should receive donations or grants from the fund, while the community foundation assists with fund administration.
 An article from Kiplinger.com, Do Good with a Donor-Advised Fund, provides more information.
 You can search for a community foundation near you using the Community Foundation Locator on the Council on Foundations' web site.